 The three Doshas recognized are called Vata (ether / air), Pitta (fire / heat / water) and Kapha (water / earth).
 It’s thought that the balance of Doshas is in constant flux and movement, ever changing due to weather, season, food, and emotions, among other influences.

-The state of Doshas can be balanced (all the three Doshas are available in equal proportion), increased (a particular Dosha is in excess), or decreased (a Dosha is very weak or depleted).
-The core idea of Ayurvedic healing is to decrease excess Doshas and/or increase depleted Doshas.
+The state of Doshas can be balanced, that is, all the three Doshas will be available in equal proportion (or in those proportions a particular person needs).
+Doshas can be increased (when a particular Dosha is thought to be too weak or depleted), or decreased (when a Dosha is in excess or too strong).
+In fact, the fundamental idea behind Ayurvedic healing is to decrease excess Doshas and/or to increase depleted Doshas.

 In Ayurveda it’s also believed that a person is of a particular Dosha-type, that is, one of his or her Doshas is predominant and strongly influences one’s character, behavior and physique.
 It’s called the person’s constitution or body-mind type, and makes up for certain strengths and weaknesses in a person.
 One can also be of a mixed Dosha-type.
 In Ayurvedic diagnosis and treatment plans one’s Dosha-type is always taken into account.